steve-cse/Spam-Filtering-BBN/README.md

  2. Install the required packages:

- - `git clone pip install -r requirements.txt`
+ - `pip install -r requirements.txt`

  ## Contributions
 This project is open for contributions.
 Feel free to fork the repository, make changes, and create a pull request.